What information is collected

 Participation in NRAMP is voluntary.
 Women can join the study at any time during pregnancy or up to 12 months postnatally.

-Information is gathered approximately every six weeks during pregnancy, via telephone and/or face-to-face interviews.
+Information is gathered approximately every six - eight weeks during pregnancy, via telephone and/or face-to-face interviews.
 The information collected includes:

 • the mother’s social, family and medical history